-If you're planning to participate in this year's Princeton Research Day and are curious about how to tell your compelling research story to a general audience, join us for this one-hour workshop designed to help you shine.
+If you want to learn how to share your compelling research story with a general audience at this year's Princeton Research Day, this recorded workshop is designed to help you shine.
 We'll explore ways you can connect with your audience so that they can connect to your research, consider its implications, and help share your narrative even further.

 Connection, Not Perfection: An Introduction to Public Speaking